futurewei-cloud/chogori-platform/docs/SKV.md

 convenience, the FOR\_EACH\_RECORD\_FIELD and DO\_ON\_NEXT\_RECORD\_FIELD macros can be used with a templated visitor function, which provides the functionality of the switch statement for the user.
 See the macro comments and definitions for more details.

+## SKV Client

+The intended use of the SKV Client is to create a TxnHandle with beginTxn, issue read, write, or erase requests, and then call end.
+End should be called exactly once by the user even if one of the read or write operations has failed.
+This is to ensure that the transaction gets cleaned up server-side.

+If the transaction encounters an error on a read or write operation it will be recorded by the client, and the client will make sure an abort is issued to the server.
+If the user tried to commit, they will get an error status back.
+The SKV Client will try to prevent data inconsistency caused by user error.
+One example is that the user should always chain the end call after any potential read or write operations.
+This is so that any errors that should make the transaction abort are known by the client before the end call is made.
+The SKV Client will count ongoing read or write operations and throw an exception if the user did not wait for them.
+This indicates a bug in the user code and the transaction should be left to be cleaned up by the retention window.
+The SKV Client cannot let the user issue an end request in parallel with read or write requests because the SKV Client does not know if the user will issue more read or write requests in the future, and so it does not have the information needed to know when to issue the end request to the server.
+In the case where the user issues a read, write, or end request on a TxnHandle that has already ened, the client will also throw an exception as this is also a bug in the user code.